Yoga for sciatica: Complete Yoga Therapy for Sciatica

 This is why people experience sciatic pain in the buttocks, thigh or calf.
 The root cause of the problem lies in the lower back region.

-Sciatic nerve and its Anatomy
+Sciatic Nerve and its Anatomy

 The sciatic nerve is a combination of 5 individual nerves.
 These nerves originate from the lumbar and sacral spine (L4, L5, S1, S2, and S3).
 All these nerves are responsible for motor and sensory functions of the lower extremities.
 All five nerves combine together near the front of the piriformis muscle deep inside the buttock to form a sciatic nerve.